 Thanks to the persistence and persuasiveness of his friend and colleague Kit Laughlin, Kit, his partner, Olivia, and Malcolm were permitted to attend a Schroth Therapist intensive training course at the Bad Sobernheim Klinik in October 2014.

 Kit, Olivia and Malcolm passed their Schroth Therapy theory and practical exams.
 Working hands on with many of the 180 in-patients during their training was both a humbling and empowering experience.
 In May 2016 Malcolm returned to the Klinik in Germany for further studies and training in the Schroth Method.
+In July 2018, Malcolm was invited again to the Klinik by his mentor, Axel Hennes, to assist in the practical training of a new group of international Schroth Therapists.

 The launch of the ‘Scoliosis Therapy Centre’ and website, is intended to help promote the Schroth Method more within Australia.
 In Australia, the Schroth Method is also passionately supported by Rebecca Harding, Scoliosis Physiotherapy, East Kew, Melbourne; and Dr Daniel Comerford, Osteopath, Mt Eliza, Victoria.